 HELP US CAMPAIGN TODAY FOR A BETTER TOMORROW!

-BIO - Mrs. Anna Jones is a dedicated Flagler County resident who moved here in 2023 to retire and enjoy an active yet peaceful lifestyle—relaxing by the pool, biking, trail walks/rides, soaking up our beautiful beaches, and embracing the natural charm and welcoming spirit that drew her to this special community.
-After a career in customer service, where she built expertise in listening attentively, solving problems with patience, and putting people first, Anna is now channeling that same dedication into protecting and improving Flagler County for everyone.
+BIO - Mrs. Anna Jones is a dedicated Flagler County resident who moved here in 2023 to retire and enjoy an active yet peaceful lifestyle and embracing the natural charm and welcoming spirit that drew her to this special community.
+After a career in customer service and helping others, she built expertise in putting you, the customer, first.
+Anna is now channeling that same dedication into protecting and improving Flagler County for everyone.

 Deeply influenced by her father—a respected Colonel in the U.S. Air Force whose final resting place is in Arlington National Cemetery—Anna holds profound love and respect for our military, veterans, and those who serve.
 This heritage fuels a strong commitment to honoring service members, supporting military families, and ensuring our community remains a place of pride and gratitude.

-A fierce advocate for children, animals, and the environment, Anna believes in safeguarding the vulnerable and preserving what makes Flagler County livable: clean air and water, protected wildlife habitats, safe spaces for kids to grow, and humane treatment of animals.
+A fierce advocate, Anna believes in safeguarding the vulnerable and preserving what makes Flagler County livable: clean air and water, protected wildlife habitats, and safe spaces for kids to grow.
 With 25 years of passion for genealogy—researching family trees, analyzing DNA, and proudly serving as a member of the Daughters of the American Revolution (DAR)—she is committed to preserving history and connections that bind us.

 With a proven track record of research, advocacy, service, and empathy, Anna is running for County Commissioner to deliver common-sense, compassionate leadership that prioritizes families, veterans, children, animals, the environment, fiscal responsibility, transparency, and smart, sustainable growth.
 She looks forward to meeting residents, listening deeply to your concerns, and working together to protect and enhance the peaceful, vibrant Flagler County we all cherish.

 As a resident of Quail Hollow and owner of the website, PeaceforPalm.com, I know what it means to be ignored by County Officials!
 I/we have been fighting for our rights and quality of life for years!
-I hear complaints almost daily.
-Your voice matters to me!
+I hear complaints daily.
+Your voice matters.

-Red light afterred light!
-The roads can't handle the amount of vehicles at high traffic times, lights are not timed, short turn lanes, roads needs expansion before growth.
+SR 100 is the "red light district".
+The roads can't handle the vehicles, lights are not timed, short turn lanes or none at all.
+Our roads need expansion before growth.
 It will only get worse!
-The traffic on SR 100 at Seminole Woods Parkway backs up eastbound beyond the new light at BJ's and will be worse with a new Walmart!
-At Belle Terre South the traffic backs up beyond Zebulah's Trail and residents can't get out.
+The traffic on SR 100 will be worse with the new Walmart and other stores.
+At Belle Terre South the residents can't get out of Quail Hollow.
 Now they have approved many more stores on this corner.
-We just sit in our cars and watch the planes 25 feet over our heads!
-US 1 won't be able to handle the amount of vehicles they plan to bring with all the new homes.
+US 1 won't be able to handle the number of vehicles they plan to bring with all the new homes.
+When elected, I will work to eliminate this burden through collaboration with state, city, and county officials, and by setting specific performance measures and tracking mechanisms to ease these burdens before problems arise.

 We CARE about the FUTURE of Flagler County!